ostarov/alexa-topsites/README.md

+#ATTENTION: updated by "ostarov" to support categories and newer Alexa's html.

 #Alexa Top Sites Scraper

 This script does not use the official [Alexa API](http://docs.aws.amazon.com/AlexaTopSites/latest/) but is a page scraper.
 Anyone looking for a robust solution should use the official API since all page scrapers are fragile to page changes.